psarangi550/DevOps_With_Ansible/ansible_week1/configuring_ssh_key_between_host.md

 # <ins> How to connect the Ansible Host to Target Host using the Public and Private Keys </ins> #

-- on the `ansible control host i.e. (ubuntu-c)` in this case we will create `2 keys` named as `public and private key which will comprise to a key-pair`
+- on the `ansible control host i.e. (ubkuntu-c)` in this case we will create `2 keys` named as `public and private key which will comprise to a key-pair`

 - on the `target hosts or remote server (ubuntu1)` onn the `~/.ssh` folder we have the `authorized_keys` file that `allowing us to add` the `public key of our trusted host which is the ubuntu-c (ansible client)`